Who owns your water service line?

-As part of our Community Lead Response program, we are planning to locate and replace the portions of lead water service lines that we own.
+If you are within one of our work areas, we will locate and replace the portions of lead water service lines that we own.
 We also want to determine if the portions of the water lines that belong to our customers are made of lead, because we want to work with homeowners to replace those portions as well.

 A portion of your water service line belongs to you, and a portion of it belongs to the Pittsburgh Water and Sewer Authority.

 What portion of your water service line is made of lead, and what does this mean?